 Il Sung Kang, Director.
-Mr. Kang has served as a non-executive director of our board since September 2020 and will resign from our board upon closing of this offering.
+Mr. Kang has served as a non-executive director of our board since September 2020.
 He has worked for STIC Investments Inc. as a fund manager and Investment Committee member since 2010 and is currently a managing partner of STIC Investments Inc. STIC Investments Inc. is the general partner of STIC Special Situation Private Equity Fund, which holds 71.43% of STIC Special Situation Diamond Limited.
-See "Certain relationships and related party transactions-Joint investment agreement."
+See "Item 7B.
+Related party transactions-Joint investment agreement."
 Mr. Kang previously served as a managing director of Daewoo Securities, a Korean private equity firm, from January 2007 to July 2010.
 Mr. Kang is sophisticated in financial matters.
 He has worked as an investment professional and an equity analyst for the last 20 years.
 Mr. Kang received a Bachelor of Science in Economics from Seoul National University in 1998.

 Suk Ho Yun, Director.
-Mr. Yun has served as a non-executive director of our board since September 2020 and will resign from our board upon closing of this offering.
+Mr. Yun has served as a non-executive director of our board since September 2020.
 Mr. Yun is a managing director and member of the investment committee at Opus Private Equity Co., Ltd., a private equity firm based in Korea, and has served as a non-executive director of DDI since November 2017.
 Opus Private Equity is the general partner of Opus Private Equity Fund II, which holds 28.57% of STIC Special Situation Diamond Limited.
-See "Certain relationships and related party transactions-Joint investment agreement."
+See "Item 7B.
+Related party transactions-Joint investment agreement."
 Mr. Yun joined Opus in 2016 and previously worked at Woori Private Equity, also based in Korea.
 He serves as a director and member of the audit committee of each of Ilsun Hisco Ltd. and Kumo Hitec Co., Ltd, each a private company in Korea.
 Mr. Yun is a Korea Certified Public Accountant and received a Bachelor of Science in Economics from Seoul National University in 2005.
 Mr. Yun is sophisticated in financial matters, including financial statements and audits, and is a financial expert.

 Yanghoon Cho, Independent Director.
 Mr. Cho has served as an independent director since May 20, 2020.
 Mr. Cho is a vice president at GiantChemical Co., Ltd., a chemical company based in Korea.
-From 1996 to 2019,

-Mr. Cho served as a mergers and acquisitions advisor for Korea Investment & Securities.
+From 1996 to 2019, Mr. Cho served as a mergers and acquisitions advisor for Korea Investment & Securities.
 From 2019 to 2020, Mr. Cho served as a partner for Jungjinserim Accounting Firm based in Korea.
 Mr. Cho is a Korea Certified Public Accountant and received a Master of Business Administration from Yonsei University in 2005.
 Mr. Cho is sophisticated in financial matters, including financial statements and audits, and is a financial expert.